cbasedlf/SinglePixelDataFusion4D/README.md

 datasets16-64-128-128.mat contains simulated measurements for the three detection systems in the manuscript (a single-pixel spectral camera, a single-pixel time-resolved camera, and a high-resolution pixelated detector) AND calibration measurements for the experimental devices (wavelength callibration).

 Data.CCD: pixelated detector measurement

 Data.L16: single-pixel spectral data

 Data.PMT: single-pixel time-resolved data

-Data.lmabda: wavelength vector for the 16 channels of the single-pixel spectral data Data.time: time vector for the single-pixel time-resolved data
+Data.lmabda: wavelength vector for the 16 channels of the single-pixel spectral data

+Data.time: time vector for the single-pixel time-resolved data

+Code is provided as is.
+If you find it useful, please cite the paper/repo